The Philosophy of the Universe: The Big Bang Theory

 Space has always fascinated me because it reminds me how much more there is besides little ol' me on this world of ours.
-And boy is it beautiful as seen in the picture above.
-This article was inspired by an article that popped up on my screen from Live Science.
+Space is also beautiful, as you can tell by the above picture captured by NASA.
+This article was inspired by an article from Live Science.

-The above picture is an artist's depiction of what the Big Bang, how science thinks we came into existence, might have looked.
-In science and in logic, one of the ways to prove something is true, is to demonstrate the opposite cannot be true.
-(It is really more difficult than that, but will do for starters.)
+In science and in logic, one of the ways to prove something is true is to demonstrate the opposite cannot be true.
+(It is really more difficult than that, but will do for starters in this article.)

-The Big Bang theorizes that everything we know and can observe to as well as all that we don't know or are able to observer started out as a "singularity"1 in time and space.
-The attached article supposes that "we" began about 13.8 billion years ago, give or take. and that the size of the universe was the size of a peach that was 1 trillion degrees hot (doesn't make much difference if we are talking about Fahrenheit, Celsius, or Kelvin at that scale)
+The Big Bang theory postulates that everything started out as a "singularity"1 in time and space.
+The attached article (above) supposes that "we" began about 13.8 billion years ago, give or take.
+The universe was the size of a peach that was 1 trillion degrees.
+(On that scale it doesn't make much difference if we are talking about Fahrenheit, Celsius, or Kelvin.)

 Others take that beginning back about 3 minutes earlier when everything, literally everything, was tucked into an infinitely small space which, for some unknown reason, exploded.
-I have covered in other hubs what happened in the nanoseconds, minutes, and hours after this "big bang".
+In other articles, I've covered what is believed to have happened in the nanoseconds, minutes, and hours after this "big bang".
 Here, I want to explore why there can't be any other explanation, even though the details are still being worked out.

 We can set aside the third possibility because it is not provable through testing (which any theory must be able to do to remain viable).
-The concept of god is a matter of faith, not science.
-So let's move on to the first possible alternative—we, writ large, have always been here.
+The concept of God is a matter of faith, not science.
+Let's move on to the first possible alternative—we, writ large, have always been here.
 This is one of the topics on the Live Science article.

 We know a few things to help us out here.
 We know light, photons shooting around in space, have a speed limit.
 We know through observation the galaxies and stars are moving away from each other right now.
 We know stars come and go every few billion years or so.
 Given this, let's think about what we might see in the night sky IF there was no beginning and time is infinite.

-Assume that stars are being born, emitting light, and then dying.
+Assume that stars are being born out of gas, emitting light, and then dying.
 Assume further that this has been going on . . . well . . . forever.
 And finally, assume that space has no boundary.
-Now pick a direction to look, what is the probability you will see a star?
+Now pick a direction to look; what is the probability you will see a star?

-The answer is - almost 100%.
+The answer is that it is almost 100% likely.
 Why?
-Assume you are focused on a point one light-year away.
-There is going to be some extremely small probability that that a star is, or was there.
+Assume you have focused on a point one light-year away.
+There is going to be some extremely small probability that a star is, or was there.
 Now pick a point two light-years away.
 Now three, now four, and so on and so on.
-Since the universe is infinitely big, then there are an infinite number of small probabilities added together that give you a total probability of seeing a star—at any point in time.
+Since the universe is infinitely big, then there is an infinite number of small probabilities added together that give you a total probability of seeing a star—at any point in time.
 The sum of an infinite number of finite probabilities must approach 1 or 100%.
-Bottom line - you are going to see a star.
+Bottom line: You are going to see a star.

 Now move your head a fraction of a degree and look again.
 Guess what?
 Another star.
 Move your gaze one more time and now you are looking at yet a different star.
 The point is, in this scenario, no matter where you look you will see a star.
 As a result, the night sky must end up being a glow rather than points of light.

-Einstein's Theory of General Relativity is not specific as to whether the universe is ever expanding at an expanding rate, ever expanding at an ever decreasing rate2, cyclical (big bang-big crunch, or steady-state.
+Einstein's Theory of General Relativity is not specific as to whether the universe is ever-expanding at an increasing rate, ever-expanding at an ever decreasing rate2, cyclical (big bang-big crunch, or steady-state.
 What ultimately happens depends on the results of observing how dense the universe is.

-Of course, just because they are needed doesn't make them so.
-Consequently, much scientific energy is being spent trying to prove or disprove the existence of these "dark" substances.
+Of course, just because they are needed for assumptions doesn't make them so.
+Consequently, much energy in the scientific discipline is being spent trying to prove or disprove the existence of these "dark" substances.
 At this point in time, the evidence is very conclusive about the reality of dark matter; while they can't see it, they can see the effect of it.

 What is still being questioned is dark energy, supposedly the largest, by far, component of the universe.
-While the jury is still out, evidence is mounting pointing toward dark energy being all around us.
+While the jury is still out, the evidence is mounting, pointing toward dark energy being all around us.

-All of the observations to-date are pointing strongly to a universe whose density is such that our universe will keep expanding at an ever increasing rate, never to return to its beginnings.
+All of the observations to-date point strongly to a universe that's density will allow for expanding at an ever-increasing rate, never to return to its beginnings.

 Has the Universe Changed Over Time?

 So what evidence, if any, is there that the universe is different today than it was 13.8 billion years ago?
-The answer is Quasars, quasi-stellar radio source, discovered in the 1950s.
-Quasar's were very distant but uncommonly bright, active galaxies.
+The answer lies in Quasars, a quasi-stellar radio source, discovered in the 1950s.
+Quasars were very distant but uncommonly bright, active galaxies.
 The key is here is the "were" part.
 You see, if we are talking about some sort of static universe, we would see there "are" somewhat close and uncommonly bright active galaxies.

-All of the science we have to-date point toward the picture you see above.
-An ever expanding universe where stars come and go with the distance between galaxies ever growing.
+All scientific evidence collected to-date point toward the picture you see above.
+An ever-expanding universe where stars come and go with the distance between galaxies ever-growing.
 Current theory has us beginning with the Big Bang from a singularity that contained the plan for the Universe, including the mechanisms for probabilistic outcomes that lead to two interesting phenomenons.
 One is an "almost" but not quite deterministic material universe and human "free will".

 The end-state is a bit depressing, however.
-If the current theory and entropy holds, our universe will become ever more less energetic (fainter as it were) as its density approaches, but never reaches, zero.
+If the current theory and entropy hold, our universe will become ever less energetic (fainter as it were) as its density approaches, but never reaches, zero.

 Questions & Answers